bdurand/attribute_guard/README.md

 This feature can be used for a couple of different purposes.

 1. Preventing changes to data that should be immutable.
-2. Adding a guard to prevent direct data updates that bypass required business logic.
+2. Prevent direct data updates that bypass required business logic.

 ## Usage